emilcalonius/tuni-devops/README.md

 ## Usage

-To build and start the containers, test they are working correctly, and lastly close the containers, run the following commands:
+To build and start the containers and network, test they are working correctly, and finally remove the containers and network, run the following commands:

 ```bash
 $ git clone -b exercise1 https://github.com/emilcalonius/tuni-devops.git